ImgBotApp/InternetNL/detail/web/dnssec/exists/exp_nl.md

-We check if there are DNSSEC records.
+We testen of er DNSSEC-records zijn.